Almost sure invariance principle for dynamical systems by spectral methods: Applications

-This result also applies to coupled map lattices, since \cite{BGK_coupling} shows \condI for such maps.
-Let us mention that the Banach space $\boB$ here is not a Banach space of functions or distributions, but this is of no importance for our abstract setting.
+This result also applies to coupled map lattices since Bardet, Gou{\"e}zel and Keller \cite{BGKcoupling} shows (I) for such maps.
+We should point out that the Banach space $\mathcal{B}$ here is not a Banach space of functions or distributions, but this is of no importance in our abstract setting.

-Assume now that $T$ is the time-one map of a contact Anosov flow. \cite{tsujii_contact} constructs a Banach space of distributions on which the transfer operator $\boL$ acts with a spectral gap.
-If $f$ is smooth enough, then $\boL_t\coloneqq \boL(e^{itf}\cdot)$ depends analytically on $t$.
-We therefore obtain an almost sure invariance principle for any error exponent $>1/4$.
-This result was known for real-valued observables \cite{melbourne_torok_time_one}, but is new for $\R^d$-valued observables.
-However, our method does not apply to the whole class of rapid-mixing hyperbolic flows, contrary to the martingale arguments of \cite{melbourne_torok_time_one}.
+Assume, now, that $T$ is the time-one map of a contact Anosov flow.
+Tsujii \cite{tsujiicontact} constructs a Banach space of distributions on which the transfer operator $\mathcal{L}$ acts with a spectral gap.
+If $f$ is smooth enough, then $\mathcal{L}_t:= \mathcal{L}(e^{itf}\cdot)$ depends analytically on $t$.
+We therefore obtain an almost sure invariance principle for any error exponent greater than $1/4$.
+This result was known for real-valued observables \cite{melbournetoroktimeone}, but is new for $\mathbb{R}^d$-valued observables.
+However, our method does not apply to the whole class of rapid-mixing hyperbolic flows, contrary to the martingale arguments of Melbourne and T{\"o}r{\"o}k \cite{melbournetoroktimeone}.

-Finally, assume that $T:X\to X$ is a mixing Gibbs-Markov map with invariant measure $m$, i.e., it is Markov for a partition $\alpha$ with infinitely many symbols, and has the big image property and H\"{o}lder distortion (this is a generalization of the notion of subshift of finite type to infinite alphabets, see e.g.~\cite[Section 3.1]{melbourne_nicol_vectorASIP} for precise definitions).
-For $f:X \to \R^d$ and $a\in \alpha$, let $Df(a)$ denote the best Lipschitz constant of $f$ on $a$.
-Consider $f$ of zero average, such that $\sum_{a\in\alpha} m(a) Df(a)^\rho<\infty$, for some $\rho\in (0,1]$ (this class of observables is very large, it contains in particular all the weighted Lipschitz observables of \cite[Section 3.2]{melbourne_nicol_vectorASIP}). \begin{thm} If $f\in L^{p}$ for some $p>2$, then the process $(f,f\circ T,\dots)$ satisfies an almost sure invariance principle for any error exponent $>p/(4p-4)$. \end{thm} This follows from \cite[Section 3.1]{gouezel_necessary}, where a Banach space $\boB$ satisfying the assumptions of Proposition \ref{propI2} is constructed.
+Finally, assume that $T\dvtx X\to X$ is a mixing Gibbs--Markov map with invariant measure $m$, that is, it is Markov for a partition $\alpha$ with infinitely many symbols and has the big image property and H\"{o}lder distortion (this is a generalization of the notion of a subshift of finite type to infinite alphabets, see, e.g., Melbourne and Nicol \cite{melbournenicolvectorASIP}, Section 3.1, for precise definitions).
+For $f\dvtx X \to\mathbb{R}^d$ and $a\in\alpha$, let $Df(a)$ denote the best Lipschitz constant of $f$ on $a$.
+Consider $f$ of zero average such that $\sum_{a\in\alpha} m(a) Df(a)^\rho<\infty$ for some $\rho\in(0,1]$ (this class of observables is very large, containing, in particular, all of the weighted Lipschitz observables of Melbourne and Nicol \cite {melbournenicolvectorASIP}, Section 3.2). \begin{theorem} If $f\in L^{p}$ for some $p>2$, then the process $(f,f\circ T,\ldots)$ satisfies an almost sure invariance principle for any error exponent $>p/(4p-4)$. \end{theorem}

-Let us mention that the almost sure invariance principle is invariant under the process of \emph{inducing}, i.e., going from a small dynamical system to a larger one.
-A lot of hyperbolic dynamical systems can be obtained by inducing from Gibbs-Markov maps, and the previous theorem implies an almost sure invariance principle for all of them (see \cite{melbourne_nicol_vectorASIP} for several examples).